taoyuan/jayson/README.md

-# RJ
+# RemJson

-RJ is a [JSON-RPC 2.0][jsonrpc-spec] compliant server and client written in JavaScript for [node.js][node.js] that aims to be as simple as possible to use.
+RemJson is a [JSON-RPC 2.0][jsonrpc-spec] compliant server and client written in JavaScript for [node.js][node.js] that aims to be as simple as possible to use.

 **Build status:** [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]